 As a VP of technology, implementing new infrastructure is a key priority.
-So, having experience with software architecture is a huge must.
+So, having experience with cloud architecture is a huge must.
 Being able to make fundamental structural technology decisions is a must-have skill.

 Any executive within an organization must be able to make strategic decisions with long-term goals in mind.
 VPs of technology need to be able to align the overall strategic vision of the company with that of their department.

-This can mean developing new policies and procedures, recruiting new talent, and developing out new software and hardware tools.
+This can mean developing new policies and procedures, recruiting new talent, and developing new software and hardware tools.
 Each goal they create for the future needs to positively impact the company as a whole.

 Operations management is another area where having strong business skills is a must.
-Understanding the ins-and-outs of business allows a VP of technology to build out tools, change processes, and implement new systems.
+Understanding the ins and outs of business allows a VP of technology to build out tools, change processes, and implement new systems.
 This adds to the fundamental workflow of the organization.

 How do you gain these skills?